Some posts contain compensated links. Please read this disclaimer for more info.

 Once you make it off the mainland, you will be spellbound by the scenery on the island.
 The coast of Cres is dotted with numerous bays and coves that beckon you to explore them.
 The ancient forests and hidden towns that litter the hilltops echo back to a time when life was much simpler and, in a way, more mysterious.
 The cliffs are impressive and imposing, and in places, they shoot straight up out of the ocean and head skyward.

-While staying on the island, you will most likely be in Cres town, known for its architecture which is heavily influenced by the Venetians and is beautiful beyond imagination.
-Things to see in Cres Old town include the Venetian Tower, Municipal Loggia, Remnants of the city walls, Old Roman Bridge and the Beli Olive mill.
+While staying on the island, you will most likely be in Cres town, known for its architecture heavily influenced by the Venetians and is beautiful beyond imagination.
+Things to see in Cres Old town include the Venetian Tower, Municipal Loggia, Remnants of the city walls, Old Roman Bridge, and the Beli Olive mill.

 The village of Martinšćica sits on a breathtakingly beautiful bay with a spectacular pristine pebble beach and makes for an enjoyable swim stop.
 Be sure to take your camera because this bay is stunning.